skip to content

 Seminars & classes

-A student seminar is held every Friday, at which two students present their work to other members of the Department.
-MPhil students present at a seminar towards the end of their course.
-The student seminars are an important part of the MPhil and PhD journeys and a chance to hear about the wide range of research being carried out in the Department.
+A student seminar is held every Friday, at which two or three students present their work to staff and other students in the Department.
+Students will present once each year they are with us, so three times during a PhD course and once during an MPhil course.
+The student seminars are an important part of the MPhil journey and a chance to hear about the wide range of research being carried out in the Department.

-A student representative is appointed each year who organises further events for students in the Department.
+A student representative team is appointed each year, this team will then organise further events for students in the Department.

 Lectures